Open in Colab: https://colab.research.google.com/github/casangi/graph_viper/blob/master/docs/graph_building_tutorial.ipynb

 Create a chunk function and map graph

 The map function combines a node_task_data_mapping and a node_task to create the map portion of the graph.
-The node_task must be a function with a single dictionary input and a single output as is the my_func in the example below.
-The map function will pass the input_params dictionary to the node_task and add the following items from the
+The node_task may either take a single input_params dictionary (as does the my_func in the example below) or declare an explicit signature whose named parameters are automatically filled from input_params (it is adapted via

 chunk_indices